pstern17/INDE-577/README.md

 - **Insights Generation**: Uncovering patterns and trends in data, summarizing documents, and evaluating feature importance.
 - **Content Preparation**: Predicting future behavior, optimizing content delivery, and visualizing high-dimensional data.

+While I will be implementing the algorithms on soccer data, machine learning can be applied in so many different areas to visualize, analyze, and understand the world around us.

 ## Course Overview

-This repository contains Jupyter Notebook projects demonstrating machine learning algorithms covered during the Fall 2021 semester at Rice University.
+This repository contains Jupyter Notebook projects demonstrating machine learning algorithms covered during the Fall 2024 semester at Rice University.
 The course topics include an introduction to scikit-learn, Keras, and TensorFlow 2, linear and logistic regression, clustering, support vector machines, random forest trees, neural networks, deep learning, and natural language processing.
-Prerequisites include three semesters of calculus and some programming experience.

 ## Types of Machine Learning Algorithms